Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

 I'm Erika Fitzgerald, a website copywriter and educator with a big heart for small businesses.
 Here on the blog, you'll find copywriting education, online business tips, client case studies, and snippets from my life as an entrepreneur.

 “Hi, hello.
 Umm… is this thing on?”

 It was the first day of my freshman year of college.
 I felt completely exposed, standing in front of a full COMS 101 class wishing I’d worn my beige cardigan so that I could disappear into the same-color walls.

 The professor had asked each new student to stand up in front of a dusty podium microphone and introduce the usual: name, where you’re from, major, favorite movie.
 A simple task for an extrovert.
-For me, he might as well have asked for a triple lutz triple toe loop.
+For me, he might as well asked for a triple lutz-triple toe loop.

 When he called my name, I felt the blood rush to my face as I begged with gravity.
 Please don’t let me stand up.
 Let me stay grounded and unseen.

 “Erika? … is there an Erika Fitzgerald here?”
 He peered up from his enrollment sheet, eyes scanning the room for the name’s owner: me.

 I slouched up from my desk and scuffled to the front of the room, wholeheartedly regretting my bright yellow cardigan.
 I might as well have worn a flashing neon sign to class.